 According to Morningstar, sustainable funds reached a new record high in the first quarter of 2021.
 In Europe alone, almost 3,500 funds are registered that label themselves as ‘sustainable’¹.
 The figures show a sharp rise in demand for sustainable investments: the appetite to do good is enormous among investors.

 While the number of sustainable funds has multiplied in recent years, investors who choose to invest in a sustainable fund rarely know what they are actually investing in.

 There are countless financial products claiming to be sustainable.
 Under the label of ‘ESG criteria’ (Environment, Social, Governance), funds invest billions in fossil fuel companies and corporations of dubious fame for their exploitative practices².

-For a long time, there were no control bodies or a uniform taxonomy describing what criteria a sustainable investment actually had to meet.
+For a long time, there have been neither control bodies nor a uniform taxonomy describing what criteria a sustainable investment actually has to meet.
 As a consequence, greenwashing is widespread.
-Sadly, the trust that investors put in “sustainable” investment providers is not always justified.
+Sadly, the trust that investors place in “sustainable” investment providers is not always justified.

-Luckily, investment providers are getting more and more stringent in applying sustainability in a senseful and rigorous way.
+Luckily, investment providers are becoming more and more stringent in applying sustainability in a senseful and rigorous way.
 But that doesn’t mean sustainable financing is doing anyone any good.
-Even when identifying “good companies” to invest in, or when successfully filtering out black sheep, these “sustainable” investments typically have no measurable positive impact on the environment or society.
+Even if identifying “good companies” to invest in or successfully filtering out black sheep, these “sustainable” investments typically have no measurable positive impact on the environment or society.

 Is sustainable finance failing us?
 A recent Greenpeace study³ concludes that sustainability funds have virtually no impact on climate and sustainability.